An Overview of the Testes

 - Disorders of the testes are caused by too little testosterone production.

 The testes (or testicles) are a pair of sperm-producing organs that maintain the health of the male reproductive system.
-The testes, like their female counterpart the ovaries
+The testes are known as gonads.
+Their female counterpart are the ovaries.

 In addition to their role in the male reproductive system, the testes also have the distinction of being an endocrine gland because they secrete testosterone—a hormone that is vital to the normal development of male physical characteristics.